cliss/camel/README.md

 The presence of a `Link` metadata item indicates this is a link post.
 The formatting for link and non-link post headers is controlled by the `postHeader.html` template.

+In the RSS feed, the link for a link post is the *external* link.
+Thus, `rssFooter.html` is used to add a permalink to the Camel site at the bottom of each link post.
+It is important to note that this footer is shown on *every* post; it is up to the footer to decide whether or not to show anything for the post in question.
+The example included in this repo behaves as intended.

 ### Redirects